jbrannon972/Drylogs2/INSTALL_WORKFLOW_REVIEW.md

 ### ✅ YOUR DECISION:
 **Should I implement which fix?**
-- [ ] Option 1: Add updateWorkflowData to dependencies
+- [ ] Option 1: Add updateWorkflowData to dependencies This one please
 - [ ] Option 2: Use ref to prevent unnecessary updates
 - [ ] Option 3: Remove auto-save entirely (manual save only)
 - [ ] Other: _______________